EruMiichael/JsonSchemaGenerator/README.md

 - Sniffs the schema of the JSON file
 - Dumps the output in (./schema/)

 The schema output captures ONLY the attributes within the "message" key of the input JSON source data.
-All attributes withn the key "attributes" were excluded.
+All attributes within the key "attributes" were excluded.

 #### For the json data types:
 The program identifies what a string is and maps accordingly to a JSON schema output, it also identifies what an INTEGER is and maps accordingly to a JSON schema output, when the value in an array is a STRING, the program maps the data type as an ENUM and when the value in an array is another JSON object, the program maps the data type as an ARRAY.